hrishim/llvl_prog1_book/src/integer_inst.md

 > lsl w1, w1, 1

 The above instruction shifts the value in w1 left by 1 and saves the result in w1.
 There is a variant of **lsl** where the shift value can be specified in a register.
-You will find the syntax for the instruction in Arm ARM.
+You will find the syntax for the instruction in ARM ARM.

 The tbnz is a branch instruction that tests if the specified **bit**  in a given register is **not zero**.
 If the test result is true it branches to the label provided by the user.
 The **tbz** instruction checks if the bit is zero.
 If true it branches to the specified label.